TwinGEO

 They are not hype.

-They are the future of infrastructure, territory, and service governance.
+They are becoming the foundation of infrastructure, territory, and service governance.

 Closing Principle